 Map out your organization’s personal data inventory.

-Evaluate the data protection system and procedures of your company to confirm them with the PDPA, such as deciding how, when and
+Evaluate your company’s data protection system and procedures to confirm them with the PDPA, such as deciding how, when, and

 Develop policies to handle personal data in electronic or non-electronic forms.